mobify/mobifyjs/www/docs/glossary.md

 Source DOM

-: The DOM built from your site's original HTML, without running JavsScript, ie. the DOM you'd see if you viewed source.
+: The DOM built from your site's original HTML, without running JavaScript, ie. the DOM you'd see if you viewed source.

 Templates